Quebec, UK outraged by Bombardier tariffs, threaten retaliation

 Bombardier shares fell 14 percent at the open in Toronto before regaining ground to trade down 6.6 percent at midday.
 Many of its junk-rated bonds were sharply lower, extending losses earlier in the week, according to MarketAxess data.

-The company also lost a critical rail deal with Siemens AG (SIEGn.DE) on Tuesday.
+The company also lost a critical rail deal with Siemens AG on Tuesday.

 “Boeing may have won a battle but, let me tell you, the war is far from over.
 And we will win,” Quebec Premier Philippe Couillard told reporters, describing the duties as an attack.